 Though cold brew somewhere resembles pour-over brewing, there is a major difference – the water temperature.
 In cold-brew, the extraction is done using cold water instead of hot and hence the process needs more coffee grounds.
 If we use the same ratio as in a pour-over, the extracted coffee will taste watery.

 So, for cold brew, we suggest playing somewhere between 1:2 to 1:7.
 The smaller the ratio, the more intense and bolder will be the flavors.

 Talk about coffee with some other and you will discover something more.
 A flavor profile or palette is different for each person and so, every coffee-cup cannot be the same for everyone.

-A coffee is not any science, but it’s your virtue, your liking.
-So, ratio should not bound you from experimenting.
+Coffee is not any science, but it’s your virtue, your liking.
+So, the ratio should not bound you from experimenting.
 The above guide should help you bring closer to a good cup, but not the best.
 The best cup is your responsibility, and for that, keep trying new!